Furt/SwayCMS/README.md

 SwayCMS
 =======

-A gaming cms I started 2 years ago but never made public
+A gaming cms I started in 2010 but never made public.